Culburra Beach: History

 Originally called Wheelers Point after the first landholder George Wheeler; the name was changed to Culburra in 1916 after an Aboriginal word meaning "sand"; and later to Culburra Beach.
+The town was established on lands originally allotted to George Wheeler, Patrick McCaffray, and Edward Maurice O'Connell.

 Postal services were first provided from Warrain Beach Post Office, which was renamed Culburra Beach in 1970.

 The area's first school was the Roseby Park Aboriginal School, which opened in 1903.
 It became a public school in 1906 and remained that way until it closed in 1964.
 Culburra children had to attend Pyree Public School until its closure in August 1976, and the following month saw the opening of Culburra Public School.

 The modern street plan of Culburra Beach has been popularly attributed to Walter Burley Griffin, who also designed the street plan for Canberra, but was in fact the work of developer Henry Halloran, as landowner, designer, and surveyor.